themillhousegroup/affinity-for-mermaid/README.md

 ]);
 ```

-* Use it (note underscores get changed to dashes!):
+* Use an icon from the set, via the prefix you chose in the previous step:

 ```
 architecture-beta